Best holiday destinations in January

 - Sea temperature: 19°C

 Fuerteventura has long attracted families, couples and groups thanks to its inviting conditions year-round.
-As the second largest of the eight official Canary Islands (after Tenerife), Fuerteventura has plenty to offer and is a thoroughly delightful option for a holiday in January.
+As the second largest of the seven main Canary Islands (after Tenerife), Fuerteventura has plenty to offer and is a thoroughly delightful option for a holiday in January.

 Weatherwise, Fuerteventura is comfortable in January with temperatures peaking just under 20°C. Although you'll find it a degree or two warmer in Gran Canaria, you'll get less sunshine there, and Fuerteventura also sees less rain than many of the other islands owing to its lack of high mountains.